Biadedigital/CounterJS/README.md

 ## CounterJS

-Using React Custom Hooks To create Component
+Using React Custom Hooks To pass data to Component

 ## Tools
 - [React](https://reactjs.org/)